 Methodology and structure - The Master in Arts Management is divided into two operational modules, characterised by a distinct course of study in relation to the city in which it takes place, each involving an examination and a Final Project.
 Some of the subjects of the course cross the modules, while others are specific and unique to each location.

 FLORENCE - Design of exhibitions and events

-The Florence module focuses on developing specific skills to manage the different organisational phases of a Cultural event: from the design to the identification of partners and sponsors, to communication management and content creation.
+The module focuses on developing specific skills to manage the different organisational phases of a Cultural event: from the design to the identification of partners and sponsors, to communication management and content creation.
 As a group, with the support of teachers and the course coordinator, students will plan and create one or more cultural events with real clients.

 ROME - Art Direction: focus on festivals

-VENICE - 1 week Workshop
+VENICE - 1 week workshop

 In partnership with the Peggy Guggenheim Collection, students will participate in a one-week workshop in Venice.
 They will visit the main institutions and meet the professionals of the Peggy Guggenheim.

 Program taught in: